“Desiderata” for the Third Millennium

 English: Depiction of the flag of the Philippines, as conceived by Gen. Emilio Aguinaldo.
 Created with Inkscape.
 (Photo credit: Wikipedia)

 While more and more countries are gradually realizing the essence and beauty of selfhood, the story is different here in the Philippines.
-Here, the culture of the bandwagon is a cliche: We have been deeply in love with anything that is Western in concept.
-We always want to exclude ourselves in the bondage of traditionalism and although it does not manifest verbally, we always deny our being Filipinos for we love imported goods.
+Here, the bandwagon culture is a cliché: We have been deeply in love with anything Western in concept.
+We always want to exclude ourselves from the bondage of traditionalism, and although it does not manifest verbally, we always deny our being Filipinos, for we love imported goods.

-Just how worst have we opposed our being Filipinos?
-Instead of settling for a more affordable and locally-made brand of leather shoes, a typical Filipino would hand his ever hidden credit card to the ethical staff at the counter in exchange for the expensive and imported Kickers, Hush Puppies, Timberland or Oleg Cassini.
-I’m sure the reason is not about issues regarding durability and longevity.
+Just how badly have we opposed our being Filipinos?
+Instead of settling for a more affordable and locally-made brand of leather shoes, a typical Filipino would hand his ever hidden credit card to the ethical staff at the counter in exchange for the expensive and imported Kickers, Hush Puppies, Timberland, or Oleg Cassini.
+I’m sure the reason isn’t about durability or longevity.

 Gadgets are undeniably a necessity nowadays.
-For living in a fast-paced world, people need to have smartphones for easy access to emails, messages, and important and unimportant calls.
-We are not Amish people whose contentment is based on how they shrug what is contemporary.
-But while it is clear to us Filipinos the vitality of possessing gadgets particularly cellphones, it is still an enigma as to why we settle for expensive and imported brands.
+In a fast-paced world, people need smartphones for easy access to email, messages, and important and unimportant calls.
+We are not Amish people whose contentment rests on their shrugging at what is contemporary.
+But while it is clear to us Filipinos the value of gadgets, particularly cellphones, it remains an enigma why we settle for expensive, imported brands.
 Is it the speed?
-I bet locally made phones are equally fast in processing.
-Is it the being user-friendly of the phone?
+I bet locally made phones are just as fast at processing.
+Is it the phone’s user-friendliness?
 I’m certain it is also easy to write text messages on My Phone, Torque, and Cherry Mobile.
 Is it the design?
 The size?
 The weight?
 The color?
 Or is it the brand?

-To realize just how strong our attachment is to Apple, Samsung, Asus, and other foreign brands, just look at the students, people in the BPO industry, people in the corporate world, service crew in a fast-food chain, construction workers, and even the jobless and the bystanders.
-They all have this phone with an apple with a bite at the back.
-Parents would give their kikay daughters an imported phone on the latter’s birthday saying, “You deserve nothing less, anak”.
-A service crew would avail of an iPhone 7 even if it means paying it for the whole twelve months with a staggering thirty percent interest.
+To realize just how strong our attachment is to Apple, Samsung, Asus, and other foreign brands, just look at students, people in the BPO industry, people in the corporate world, service crew at a fast-food chain, construction workers, and even the jobless and bystanders.
+They all have this phone with an apple with a bite taken out of it on the back.
+Parents would give their kikay daughters an imported phone on the latter’s birthday, saying, “You deserve nothing less, anak (my daughter)”.
+A service crew would avail of an iPhone 7 even if it meant paying for it over the full 12 months at a staggering 30% interest rate.
 Truly amazing.
-What is funnier is that the same things that are provided by these imported phones can also be given by locally made ones…for a cheaper and reasonable price.
+What is funnier is that the same features found in these imported phones can also be found in locally made ones… at a reasonable, lower price.

 Ancient Filipinos utilized terrace farming to ...